atharva-hukkeri/Netflix-Clone/README.md

 # Netflix Clone
 ![](img/Netflix-1.png)

-##Features
+## Features
-:pushpin: Navbar change its color when scroll
+:pushpin: Navbar change its color when scroll<br>
-:pushpin: Random movies in the banner when refresh
+:pushpin: Random movies in the banner when refresh<br>
-:pushpin: Click the movie to see the trailer
+:pushpin: Click the movie to see the trailer<br>

 # Getting Started with Create React App